Merry Mount (opera): Reception

 Even some members of the cast were disappointed in Merry Mount.
 Johnson, after two weeks' rehearsal, confessed that he was "pretty well fed up with it ...
-Merry Mount is a very pretentious, ineffective work," later calling his role "simply lousy."
+Merry Mount is a very pretentious, ineffective work," later calling his role "simply lousy".

 The opera was given a further eight times during the season, including three tour performances; the last of these took place in Rochester, New York, where Hanson was director of the Eastman School of Music.

 Subsequent performances

-Despite its initial appearance of success, Merry Mount was dropped from the repertory after the 1933–34 season, and has not enjoyed many revivals since.
-Hanson compiled a suite for orchestra from excerpts of the piece which consists of the prelude, the children's dance from Act I, the love duet from Act II, and the prelude and ballet from Act II.
-This has enjoyed more popularity than the opera, and has received multiple recordings.
+Despite its initial appearance of success, Merry Mount was dropped from the repertory after the 1933–34 season, and has been infrequently performed since.
+In 1964 a revival was staged at the San Antonio Municipal Auditorium with the San Antonio Symphony led by the composer for performances at the San Antonio Grand Opera Festival.
+The cast included Chester Ludgin as Wrestling Bradford, Beverly Sills as Lady Marigold Sandys, Joyce Castle as Plentiful Tewke, Brian Sullivan as Sir Gower Lackland, and Val Patacchi as Praise-God Tewke.
 In April 2014, Merry Mount was revived in two performances at the Eastman Theater in Rochester by the Rochester Philharmonic Orchestra and select members of the Eastman Rochester Chorus.
 On May 7, 2014, the same orchestra and chorus performed Merry Mount at Carnegie Hall in New York City, the RPO's first New York City performance in 80 years.